 Start your regal day out with a visit to the top royal attraction in London: Buckingham Palace.

 Buckingham Palace is the official home of the Queen, and is open to the public throughout August and September.
 During the summer opening, you can go on a tour of the spectacular State Rooms and see the special exhibition, which changes each year.
 Be amazed by the collection of historic coaches and carriages on display at the Royal Mews, and see stunning paintings, jewellery and furniture at The Queen's Gallery's changing exhibitions.

-Time your visit well, and you could also see the Changing of the Guard, which takes place at 11.30am every day or every other day, depending on the time of year.
+Time your visit well, and you could also see the Changing of the Guard.

 For a more bloodthirsty morning, visit the Tower of London.
 This imposing fortress hosted some of the most gruesome events in London's history, including torture, death and beheadings.
 Highlights include the Crown Jewels, the king's medieval bedchamber and the White Tower, built by William the Conqueror.